Apocrypha

 The underlying issue behind why these books don’t appear in many Protestant Bibles is a debate over whether they should be included in the official canon of Scripture.
 Canon comes from the Greek word κανών (kanon), which means “a rule” or “a measure.”
 The biblical canon, then, is the measure by which Scripture is considered to be the divinely inspired word of God rather than mere inspirational writing.

-The term deuterocanonical adds the Greek word δεύτερος (deuteros), which means “second” and refers to seven books and a few other passages outside of the Jewish canon of the Scriptures but still included in the Catholic and Orthodox canon.
-These consist of Tobit, Judith, Wisdom, Sirach, Baruch, and First and Second Books of the Maccabees, as well as some passages in Esther and Daniel.
+The term deuterocanonical adds the Greek word δεύτερος (deuteros), which means “second” and refers to five books as well as a few passages in two other books outside of the Jewish canon of the Scriptures; these deuterocanonical works still are included in the Catholic and Orthodox canon.
+They consist of the Books of Tobit, Judith, Sirach, and Baruch, the book of Wisdom, and the First and Second Books of the Maccabees, as well as some passages in the Books of Esther and Daniel.

 Click on the picture of the statue of Moses with horns (above) to learn more about Lost in Translation.
 A new entry is archived each Monday.
 Contact us to receive Lost in Translation by email every week.
 You may use any of the contact links on our website to ask Matthew a question.